glygener/glygen.cfde.generator/README.md

 It is also necessary to checkout/clone or download the source code from the [repository](https://github.com/glygener/glygen.cfde.generator).

-Before running the program the code needs to be compiles.
+Before running the program the code needs to be compiled.
 Run the following commandline in the root folder of the source code (the **pom.xml** file is located there):

 `mvn compile`